GPS Phone Tracking

-Using a system that is only accurate 50% of time only leads to doubt on the employers end.
+Using a system that is only accurate 50% of the time only leads to doubt on the employers’ end.
 When a technician insists he was at a location, but the report isn’t there to back it up, the fleet manager doesn’t know if he/she should trust the employee or the GPS data.
 Hard-wired GPS systems take this issue out of the equation.
 Because they are “always on” and have the best ability to maintain a GPS lock with the satellites, the reports a manager has to look at are always 99% accurate.

 4. Coverage and Cost

 GPS phones require a minimum monthly Nextel voice plan of $39.00, plus a minimum monthly data plan of $9.99.
-When you add the monthly tracking services, you are easily into the $60.00+ range on monthly services, and that is minimal use of the voice on the phone.
+When you add the monthly tracking services, you are easily into the $60.00+ range on monthly services, and that is minimal use of the voice on the GPS phone.
 Finally, Nextel has the weakest coverage of any wireless carrier.

-In conclusion, companies who use a GPS phone for tracking vehicles and employees invariably run in to the same critical performance problems that can only be overcome by installing a real-time GPS system.
+In conclusion, companies who use a GPS phone for tracking vehicles and employees invariably run into the same critical performance problems that can only be overcome by installing a real-time GPS system.

 We hope to help educate the buyer in order to help you avoid the hassle of purchasing something that will be a waste of time and money.
 If you are interested in learning more about our GPS tracking systems please feel free to contact us using our web form or give us a call.
-We currently sell several proven GPS systems for companies with one truck or thousands in their fleet, and we to help you select the system that is right for your company.
+We currently sell several proven GPS systems for companies with one truck or thousands in their fleet, and we help you select the system that is right for your company.